alechenninger/blog/posts/fakes.md

 safe, frequent production rollouts, fakes increasingly make sense as a shipped _feature of our software_ rather than merely compiled-away test code.
-As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external process dependencies and the burdensome configuration and coupling they bring along with them.
-Running a service can then be effortless by way of a default, in-memory configuration, also called a [hermetic server][hermetic-server] (as in "hermetically sealed").
+As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external process dependencies and the burdensome configuration and coupling they bring along with them. **Running a service can then be effortless by way of a default, in-memory configuration**, also called a [hermetic server][hermetic-server] (as in "hermetically sealed").
 As a feature, it is one of developer experience, though it still [profoundly impacts, if indirectly, customer experience, through safer and faster delivery][accelerate].